mitranim/wordplay/readme.md

 chessplate (♟) © M

-sicknificant (lethal illness?) © LJ

 equiviolent (equivalently aggressive) © LR

 whyriety (questionable variety, like someone's wardrobe) © LR

-dielogue (dialogue that ends in one party dying) © LR
+dielogue (dialogue that ends in one party dying; boss yapping before you finish him) © LR

 wrecklamation (can't tell if repairing it, or wrecking harder) © LR

 erudeite (an insufferable know-it-all) © LJ

-kotegory (in a cat-a-log 🐈) © M

-litteracy (when you've read a lot but it's all garbage) © LR

 pur-chase (something you keep looking for, but can't buy?) © Igor